 This recurring livestream series will create discussions on how to decolonize white theatre and give viewers an exciting look at Black contribution to theatre – past and present.
 Each episode, viewers can look forward to seeing a performance from BIPOC (Black, Indigenous and People of Color) guest artists and DMR alumni and students, as well as a special "BLOSM Roots" Black history segment.

 The goal of BLOSM is to build up Black and Brown students in the performing arts for the restoration of culture.
 In tandem with the concert series, DMR Adventures has created an all new BLOSM Scholarship Fund.
 This scholarship fund will help bring performing arts education to BIPOC students in the Charlottesville area.
 The BLOSM Scholarship Fund will be supported by viewer support.
-DMR Adventures hopes to raise $300 from viewer giving during each livestream.
+Help us reach our episodal goal of $1000!

 Tickets are $15 for adults, $10 for students.
 To better ensure accessibility, DMR offers unlimited pay-what-you-can tickets.

-The first episode of BLOSM will take place October 3rd at 7:00 PM EST. Segments will include a special guest artist performance and interview from Jamard Richardson of Broadway's The Book of Mormon, a BLOSM Roots Black History segment with Xavier Taylor, and two special performances from DMR Alum, Kamryn Burton.
+The first episode of BLOSM will took place October 3rd at 7:00 PM EST. Segments included a special guest artist performance and interview from Jamard Richardson of Broadway's The Book of Mormon, a BLOSM Roots Black History segment with Xavier Taylor, and two special performances from DMR Alum, Kamryn Burton.

 BLOSM Scholarship Fund